Blog Post

 River Kennet to the West of Avebury and Parts of the Stone Circle Ditches Flooding – Avebury Post-Glacial Flooding (copyright Lambourne Photography)

 To many, Langdon’s claims may seem audacious, but they align with the findings of dowsers in 2011.
-At the top of the newly discovered Stone Avenue, these dowsers located a series of stone holes precisely where Langdon’s photographic evidence indicated their presence.
+At the top of the newly discovered Stone Avenue, these dowsers found a series of stone holes precisely where Langdon’s photographic evidence indicated they were.
 The convergence of these findings strengthened Langdon’s case, providing compelling support for his audacious theory.

 Avebury Post-Glacial Flooding (copyright Lambourne Photography)